emmajanedrews/base-template/_posts/2018-01-17-a-discussion-about-title-companies.md

   exactly to do that and much more.
 To see our full conversation, watch this short video.
 enclosure:
-pullquote: “There’s a reason certain companies are cheaper than others.”
+pullquote: There’s a reason certain companies are cheaper than others.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true